Mountaineering: Tragedy on the Western Face of Makalu. Chronicle of events according to the Japanese expedition

 Yasuko Nambo (Client) Japan South Col External influences (hypothermia, radiation, frostbite)

-Rob Hall (Guide) New Zealand south slope
+Rob Hall (Tour Guide) New Zealand Southern slope

 Corporal Dorje Morup